firefly-iii/firefly-iii/readme.md

 ## Is Firefly III for me?

 This application is for people who want to track their finances, keep an eye on their money **without having to upload their financial records to the cloud**.
-It will work for you if you're a bit tech-savvy, you like open source software and you don't mind tinkering with (self-hosted) servers.
+Of course you still can, but you don't have to.
+It will work for you if you're a bit tech-savvy, you like open source software, and you don't mind tinkering with (self-hosted) servers.

 ## Sponsors and support